Montana’s Pioneer Botanists: Exploring the Mountains and Prairies

 Editors Rachel Potter and Peter Lesica have produced a magnificent compendium of 31 historical essays written by 18 authors, many with a special connection to or knowledge of the botanist about whom they were writing.
 Photos of botanists and plants associated with them are skillfully interspersed within the essays." – Dr. Patricia Holmgren, Director Emerita, New York Botanical Garden Herbarium Complete review here.

-And here is the Amazon page offering the book and containing a link to reader reviews.
+- And here is the Amazon page offering the book and containing a link to reader reviews.
+(But, if you can, please buy your copy through MNPS or at one of the local dealers shown below.)

 Nearly thirty years ago, Arthur Kruckeberg (1920-2016) envisioned a book of biographies of historical Northwest plant hunters, with essays written by botanists of today.
 He asked Peter Lesica to recruit authors for stories of Montana’s botanists, and a dozen or so essays were written or drafted.
 As the years went by and there was no sign of a Pacific Northwest book, Peter decided to publish the Montana essays and asked Rachel Potter to help.
 As this new book's editors, they recruited a few more authors and revised some essays to highlight Montana.